This page contains a summary of our information on corneal transplant. To read our full information, download our factsheet:

 Usually a transplant is considered if your cornea is damaged or distorted to a point where the vision can no longer be improved with glasses or contact lenses and if any treatment you are having is no longer dealing with any pain or discomfort the corneal problem is causing you.
-Corneal transplants can also be used for corneal injuries.

 Your ophthalmologist will discuss with you how a corneal transplant will help and they should help you make the decision on when to have your transplant.